Lameness Rehabilitation Boarding

 We know how hard it is to have a horse dealing with lameness issues and to worry about how they are doing!

-If you are coming from out of state, we can send a list of lodging options or a farm stay depending on availability, to check on your horse’s progress and pay a visit.
+If you are coming from out of state, we can send a list of lodging options to consider.

 What is the board cost?